MoeJoe37/AccountAssistant/README.md

 3. Open the Results tab to generate charts and summary cards.
 4. Export the finished report to PDF or save/load the data as an XLSX workbook.

-The app starts **maximized** with the normal window controls visible.

 ---